Home » Vintage Guides » Collecting Vintage Christmas Tree Pins: History & Values

 Jewelry companies designed Christmas tree and other holiday pins for wearing on one’s outer coat.
 The practice has pretty much died out, but every now and again I see someone with a tree on their lapel and I know they have a vintage soul.

-The pins can also be worn in other ways:
+The pins can also be worn or displayed in other ways:

 • attached to a tote bag

-How would you wear (display) a Christmas tree pin?
+How would you wear or display your Christmas tree pin(s)?

 What to Look for When Collecting Vintage Christmas Tree Pins